bmwasaru/jenga/README.md

 ### What is this repository for? ###

 * Software to power your organizations, campaigns, and movements.
-This is a fork of work we started while I (Britone) was still at Swahilipot Hub.

 ### How do I get set up? ###